-Founded in 1765 by students like James Madison and Aaron Burr, Princeton University’s American Whig-Cliosophic Society is the oldest collegiate debate and political union in the United States.
+Founded in 1765 by students like James Madison and Aaron Burr, the American Whig-Cliosophic Society at Princeton University is the oldest collegiate debate and political union in the United States.

 Part of what makes Whig-Clio so great are our subsidiary organizations: the Princeton Debate Panel, International Relations Council, Princeton Mock Trial, and Princeton Model Congress.
 Specialized to different areas of politics, many members of Whig-Clio call one (or more!) of these four groups their home.
 The Society also recognizes exceptional oratory ability through the Woodrow Wilson Honorary Debate Panel.